Our mandate comes from our members

 The CBI Board is responsible for decision making on operational activities

-Day to day management of the CBI is in the hands of the Director-General supported by a Management Board, made up of a number of CBI directors.
+Day to day management of the CBI is in the hands of the Director-General supported by an Executive Committee made up of the Deputy Director-General for Policy and Campaigns, Deputy Director-General for Commercial, Chief of Staff and Director of Corporate Communications.

 The President’s Committee acts as an advisory body to the CBI President